Pun

 Punch, 25 February 1914.
-The cartoon is a pun on the word "Jamaica", which pronunciation [dʒəˈmeɪkə] is a homonym to the clipped form of "Did you make her?"
+The cartoon is a pun on the word "Jamaica", which has a pronunciation of /dʒəˈmeɪkə/ and is a homonym to the clipped form of "Did you make her?"

 A pun, also known as a paronomasia in the context of linguistics, is a form of word play that exploits multiple meanings of a term, or of similar-sounding words, for an intended humorous or rhetorical effect.
 These ambiguities can arise from the intentional use of homophonic, homographic, metonymic, or figurative language.

 A pun differs from a malapropism in that a malapropism is an incorrect variation on a correct expression, while a pun involves expressions with multiple (correct or fairly reasonable) interpretations.
 Puns may be regarded as in-jokes or idiomatic constructions, especially as their usage and meaning are usually specific to a particular language or its culture.

 Puns have a long history in writing.
 For example, the Roman playwright Plautus was famous for his puns and word games.